Electronic waste in the United States: History of regulation

 Up until 1965, there was no federal legislation regulating the disposal of solid and hazardous waste in the United States.
 The Solid Waste Disposal Act (SWDA) was passed by Congress in 1965.
 A major amendment to SWDA was the Resource Conservation and Recovery Act (RCRA), passed by Congress in 1976.
 The RCRA gives the EPA the ability to regulate the flow of hazardous waste for the entire lifetime of the product, including development, transport, and disposal.
 In 1986, a cargo vessel carrying 14,000 tons of toxic waste left Philadelphia and traveled around the world for more than five months continually being turned away from areas where it attempted to dump its contents.
 Eventually, much of the toxic waste was dumped into the Indian Ocean.
 This event sparked some of the current efforts to regulate the flows of electronic waste and ensure the health and safety of the global environment.

 The U.S. has not enacted a federal law to regulate the domestic recycling of e-waste, but, some states are implementing policies to address its increasing accumulation.
 When electronic products stop functioning, they are either incinerated, landfilled, or recycled to salvage materials and protect public health and the environment by removing its toxic materials.
 Despite attempts to push federal e-waste bills forward, which stem as far back as the 1990s, US states have held the most legislative agency on e-waste.
 So far, 25 states have enacted legislation to regulate statewide e-waste recycling initiatives, which means 65% of the population must uphold their state's e-waste recycling policies.
-Every state with e-waste regulation laws, expect Utah and California, use the Producer Responsibility approach to hold manufacturers accountable by making them fund e-waste recycling.
+Every state with e-waste regulation laws, except Utah and California, use the Producer Responsibility approach to hold manufacturers accountable by making them fund e-waste recycling.
 But, because state e-waste laws vary, the effectiveness of the laws in regulating environmental and health harms can differ.
 Because the US has not ratified the Basel Convention on hazardous waste, the US can export e-waste to countries where the dismantling and recycling of e-waste are cheaper due to lax environmental and workplace regulations.